GeoplexGIS/geores/README.md

 ## Installation

-Zip this directory and rename to `.rbz`, then use SketchUp Extension Manager to install.
+Download the `geores.rbz` from [here](https://github.com/GeoplexGIS/geores/releases) and use SketchUp Extension Manager to install.